mapnik/node-mapnik/README.md

 ## Tests

-To run the tests first install mocha:
+To run the tests do:

-    npm install mocha
+    npm test

-Then run:
+Or you can manually install mocha and then just do:

     make test

 ## License